apostrophecms/docs/docs/cookbook/html-conversion.md

 ## Identifying common areas

-Each of the four pages included in this template has some common areas that can be converted into fragments.
+Each of the four pages included in this template has some common areas that can be converted into [fragments](../guide/fragments.md).
 While all of the pages have both navigation and main header areas that occupy the same general area, we are going to split these into two fragments.
 That is because the navigation can get all of its settings from global, whereas the rest of the header area is going to get settings on a per-page basis.
 We will add each of the three fragments in the `views` folder at the project level.

 ### Adding the navigation

 Inside the `views` folder create another folder named `fragments` and a file named `navigation.html`.
 To turn this page into a fragment, add opening and closing fragment block tags - `{% fragment navigationArea() %}` and `{% endfragment %}`.

 Open one of the template pages and copy the navigation section.
 Paste this between the two fragment tags.
-To add the website brand to the navigation, we will replace the href and logo in the first link with data from schema fields in the global settings.
+To add the website brand to the navigation, we will replace the `href` and logo in the first link with data from schema fields in the apostrophe global settings.
 Next, within the unordered list, delete the last three `<li>` items.
 To populate the list with each of the pages we will use a `for` loop to add each page selected within the global settings.

 <AposCodeBlock>